voelzmo/codex/vault-aws-ha-setup.md

 $ vault --help unseal
 Usage: vault unseal [options] [key]

-  Unseal the vault by entering a portion of the master key.
+  Unseal the Vault by entering a portion of the master key.
 Once all portions are entered, the Vault will be unsealed.

   Every Vault server initially starts as sealed.
 It cannot perform any operation except unsealing until it is sealed.
-Secrets cannot be accessed in any way until the vault is unsealed.
-This command allows you to enter a portion of the master key to unseal the vault.
+Secrets cannot be accessed in any way until the Vault is unsealed.
+This command allows you to enter a portion of the master key to unseal the Vault.

   The unseal key can be specified via the command line, but this is not recommended.
 The key may then live in your terminal history.
 This